AhmadHussain792/Folder-Sentiment-Analysis/README.md

 - User-Friendly Interface: Simple GUI built with tkinter.

 # Requirements

+I used Anaconda to create a virtual environment and install the required packages inside the environment.

+python version : 3.12.4

+conda version : 24.7.1

 Please see 'REQUIREMENTS.TXT' file for more info on all libraries and packages used for this app.

 # How to Use